For a whole week I watched this apparently unnoticed piece of art on eBay, with hardly any bidders. I left myself a reminder to bid, by my computer.

 Evident in the calibre of the drawing of the woman’s features, this is a professional artist in my opinion, this is no amateur.
 The artist’s skill is effortless.

 I had a mild obsession with the PRB all throughout my 20’s and 30’s.
-I cursed my lank, baby fine locks, yearning for the thick, flaxen tresses of the medieval maidens so frequently portrayed in paintings by artist such as Rossetti, Holman-Hunt, and Waterhouse.
+I used to curse my lank, baby fine locks, yearning for the thick, flaxen tresses of the medieval maidens so frequently portrayed in paintings by artist such as Rossetti, Holman-Hunt, and Waterhouse.

 I feel that the decision to add the oak frame and side panels came later.
-What was originally a spur of the moment, but poignant piece of art, finally commanded a grand enclosure befitting its new found significance.
+What was originally a spur of the moment, hurried, but poignant sketch, finally commanded a grand enclosure befitting its significance.
 The style of the front panels, the triptych arrangement, are all reminiscent of medieval alters.
 Medieval themes were common in Pre-Raphaelite works.
 But it’s not clear whether the same artist who created the sketch, made the frame or painted the figures on the inside panels, as the styles appear slightly different.

 No signature could be found anywhere on the frame or the drawing, but the corner segments of the front panels display the initials E.T.S. and the date Sept.
 28 ’98.
 Surely two great leads?
 But a wasted evening on Google did not bear fruit.
 The only information the seller could offer, was that it was part of a lot she bought at auction, which had belonged to a collector in Edinburgh.